nens/3di_starterkit/README.md

 - Are you planning to create your own JavaScript solution for 3di ?

-  If you decide to use [TypeScript](https://www.typescriptlang.org/) then it is possible to use our generated type-definitions from [here](https://github.com/nens/threedi-api-openapi-client) (currently only available for employees of Nelen& Schuurmans).
+  If you decide to use [TypeScript](https://www.typescriptlang.org/) then it is possible to use our generated type-definitions from [here](https://github.com/nens/threedi-api-openapi-client) (currently only available for employees of Nelen & Schuurmans).